BibekYogi6462/ELEARNING-PLATFORM/README.md

 ﻿# ELEARNING-PLATFORM
 GuruShishya is a free, web-based e-learning platform designed to connect instructors and learners in a structured online environment.
 It facilitates course management, student engagement, and interactive learning experiences, ensuring that everyone can access quality education.

+You can test this application by cloning it:
+Email: learner@gmail.com
+Password: learner

 💻 Tech Stack:
 ✅ Frontend: HTML, CSS, JavaScript,
 ✅ Backend: PHP, SQL